YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When is it reasonable to drive again?

-Many patients can consider a short drive after 24 hours if they are fully alert, not taking medication that affects driving, sleeping reasonably, and not experiencing dizziness, heavy swelling, or strong pain.
+Many people can consider a short drive after 24 hours if they are fully alert, not taking medication that affects driving, sleeping reasonably, and not experiencing dizziness, heavy swelling, or strong pain.
 The first drive should be short and familiar.
 Do not make the first test a long route, heavy traffic, night driving, or a stressful highway trip.

 Decision gate visual showing when it is reasonable to drive again after a hair transplant